TommasoPascucci/IS6813-Portfolio/README.md

  The objective of this project is to develop a predictive/classification model to determine whether a customer will be high or low growth, specifically in identifying important attributes, empowering Swire to make better-informed decisions

 ## Project objective
-The primary goal of this project is to build models that can assist in identifying high and low growth customers.
+The primary goal of this project is to build models that can assist in identifying high and low growth customers with 2 distinct groups, first is the full data set and the second being the local market partners with fountain only and no CO2.
 By leveraging data from the Swire team, the project aims to:

 * Identify and retain high growth potential customers.
 * Move low growth customers.